HQInterview/backend-developer-assignment/README.md

-Node.js Round #1
+Backend developer assignment
 ==========

-This document contains description and requirements for Round #1 of interview for Node.js developer position.
+This document contains description and requirements for assignment for Backend developer position.

 ## Goal